Of course I'm not related to all these memorials!

 Be sure to click on photos, as the captions might have some great info.

 Remember when you add a photo of a PERSON, click on "Add a photo..."
 THEN when the bar is filled in & green, notice the little line that says grave person family other.
 The default you will see is grave.
 Be sure to change it to "person".
-This is important, because it will put an icon next to the memorial in the index showing there is a photo of this person, AND it will make sure no matter how many grave pictures there are on this memorial, the PERSON's photo will always be on top.
+This is important, because it will make sure no matter how many grave pictures there are on this memorial, the PERSON's photo will always be on top.

 Those of you who add memorials from obits, add the obits that don't list a cemetery too.
 I know it's time-consuming to transcribe, but Find-a-Grave is removing the scanned images of obits big time now, so be safe & transcribe.
 What a pain!
 We may never find the gravestone, but at least the obit will be saved!

 With the addition of the public cemeteries in Polk county adding records on line (http://cemeterysearch.dmgov.org/), I have SLOWLY

 been adding memorials for people who have no stone.
 I will generally add a a lot photo so that you can find the location of the lot.
 If I was dedicated to just a few surnames, I would hunt endlessly for the stones, however, that doesn't mean YOU can't go looking in your family lots.
 You may also add a stone for someone who has none by buying a stepping stone kit & a bag of letters & numbers.
 No idea how long it will last, but take a photo & put it on the memorial!